numpad0/OptiMouse/README.md

 Note: Newer optical mice have complex chips that cannot be read by this library.
 Look at the libraries and search on the web to find mice that have these sensors.

-Added support PAN301 (installed in Genius NrtScroll+ Superior)
+Added support PAN301 (installed in Genius NetScroll+ Superior)